-The emergency medical technician -- intermediate (EMT-I) certificate option is designed to prepare graduates to work as cardiac rescue technicians (CRTs) at the intermediate level.
-The emergency medical technician -- paramedic (EMT-P) certificate option is for those with a CRT certification.
-This option is designed to prepare graduates to work as paramedics, to assume leadership positions in the field and to transfer to a four-year institution to complete a bachelor's degree.
+The emergency medical technician -- intermediate (EMT-I) certificate program is designed to prepare graduates to work as cardiac rescue technicians (CRTs) at the intermediate level.
+The emergency medical technician -- paramedic (EMT-P) certificate program is for those with a CRT certification.
+This program is designed to prepare graduates to work as paramedics, to assume leadership positions in the field and to transfer to a four-year institution to complete a bachelor's degree.

 Due to the limited number of spaces available in these programs, selection is on a competitive basis.
 Interested individuals must follow the procedures in the emergency medical services admission information packet, which is available in the emergency medical services department, in the admissions office or on the college website.
-In order to be considered for admission into the EMT-I option that begins in the summer, or the EMT-P option or the associate degree program that begins in the fall, prospective students must complete the admission requirements by the last Friday in May.
+In order to be considered for admission into the EMT-I program that begins in the summer, or the EMT-P program or the associate of applied science degree program that begins in the fall, prospective students must complete the admission requirements by the last Friday in May.
 Students who want to register for EMS 101 and/or EMS 151 are not required to complete these requirements.
-In order to graduate with a certificate of proficiency or associate of applied science degree, students must obtain a grade of "C" or better in all emergency medical services courses.
+In order to graduate with a certificate or associate degree, students must obtain a grade of "C" or better in all emergency medical services courses.

-1. Critically analyze and assess medical intervention needs for emergency patients;

-- 2. Integrate assessment findings to formulate a safe, field treatment plan for all patient population types; and - 3.
+- 1. Critically analyze and assess medical intervention needs for emergency patients; - 2.
+Integrate assessment findings to formulate a safe, field treatment plan for all patient population types; and - 3.
 Perform emergency medical treatment as determined by the field treatment plan.

-In compliance with federal gainful employment disclosure requirements, Wor-Wic provides prospective students with on-time completion rates, median loan debt and other information related to certificate program options on the college website (www.worwic.edu/ems).
+In compliance with federal gainful employment disclosure requirements, Wor-Wic provides prospective students with on-time completion rates, median loan debt and other information related to the certificate programs on the college website (www.worwic.edu/ems).

-Emergency Medical Services Certificate of Proficiency
+Emergency Medical Services Certificate EMT-I

-EMT-I Option